 - Providing professional and career development opportunities

-- Fostering relationships and collaborations in solidarity with women- and female-identified people
+- Fostering relationships and collaborations in solidarity with the spectrum of women- and female-identified people

 - Educating ourselves, the association, and the larger community about issues relevant to our mission